patcg-individual-drafts/private-aggregation-api/README.md

 - The reporting origin
   - Determined by the execution context's origin, but a site could use different subdomains, e.g. to separate use cases.
+- Which API triggered the report
+  - The `api` field and the endpoint path indicates which API triggered the report (e.g. FLEDGE or Shared Storage).
 - The API version
   - A version string used to allow future incompatible changes to the API.
 This should usually correspond to the browser version and should not change